tomas-fryza/avr-course/Labs/04-interrupts/README.md

 2. Timer library.
 Submit:
     * Listing of library header file `timer.h`,
     * Table with ATmega328P selected interrupt sources,
-    * C code of the final application `main.c`,
+    * Listing of the final application `main.c`,
     * Screenshot of SimulIDE circuit.
     * In your words, describe the difference between a common C function and interrupt service routine.

 3. PWM.
 Submit:
     * Table with PWM channels of ATmega328P,
-    * In your words, describe what Fast PWM mode is.
+    * Describe the behavior of Clear Timer on Compare and Fast PWM modes.

 The deadline for submitting the task is the day before the next laboratory exercise.
 Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.